 In addition to logo items, they have the typical beach store items: sunscreen, disposable underwater cameras, beach toys, and hats.
 All of the items are Disney priced, so be sure to pack your own items beforehand or get some personalized gear on Etsy.

-Don’t go back to the ship to eat lunch.
 There are three BBQ locations on the island that serve great food a d are included in the cost of the cruise.
 Cookie’s BBQ is located on the near side of the family beach, Cookie’s Too is located on the far side of the family beach, and Serenity Bay BBQ is the adult beach option.

 Each of these locations serves almost exactly the same items, namely BBQ, including ribs, chicken, hamburgers, hot dogs, fish, salads, corn on the cob, fresh fruit, and self-serve soft serve.
 If you are traveling without kids or are sending the kids to eat at Scuttle’s Cove, the Serenity Bay BBQ often has a slightly better menu.
 They add ribeye steak as one of the options and if the ship has a surplus of certain items, they get sent here.